 Classical music enthusiasts will no doubt have the annual Aldeburgh Festival marked in their diaries.
-This annual event takes place at Snape Maltings, a fabulous concert venue in Suffolk established by Benjamin Britten in the 1960s.
-If you’re looking for accommodation in June during the festival, I can highly recommend Mollett’s Farm, top quality self-catering accommodation which is less than 10 minutes drive from the concert hall.
+This annual event takes place in June at Snape Maltings, a fabulous concert venue in Suffolk established by Benjamin Britten in the 1960s.
+If you’re looking for somewhere to stay during the festival, I can highly recommend Mollett’s Farm, top quality self-catering accommodation which is less than 10 minutes drive from the concert hall.

 Situated just off the main A12 road in Suffolk, 18 miles north of Ipswich, Mollett’s Farm is not only close to Snape Maltings, it’s within easy reach of Aldeburgh and Southwold, on the coast.
 What makes it perfect for a self-catering break is how close it is to shops for buying provisions.
 There’s a farm shop nearby plus a Tesco and a Waitrose in the small town of Saxmundham, five minutes away.
 If you don’t want to cook for yourself, each cottage has a wealth of information (in a folder and on a cork board) suggesting numerous local restaurants.

 Owners Sasha and Richard Ayres live in the farmhouse itself but in the grounds are three luxury cottages, three ground-floor studios and pitches for five caravans/camper vans.
 We were pleased to note that there is ample car parking.